 Because pellet grills rely on electricity, their portability factor is low, short of having a generator or outdoor power supply on hand.

-Despite being called grills, pellet grills do not accel at direct high heat grilling because the cooking process typically relies on indirect heat moved around by an internal fan.
+Despite being called grills, pellet grills do not excel at direct high heat grilling because the cooking process typically relies on indirect heat moved around by an internal fan.

-Don’t forget coupling a pair of Grill Grates will quickly solve this problem and give you the best of all worlds though.
+Don't forget coupling a pair of Grill Grates or a cast iron pan or cast iron griddle will quickly solve this problem and give you the best of all worlds though.

 Quality pellet grills can run anywhere from $300-$2,000, making some of them more expensive than your average entry level smoker.